tbroyer/gradle-apt-plugin/README.md

 # gradle-apt-plugin

-The goal of this plugin is to eventually no longer be needed, being superseded by built-in features.
+The goal of this plugin was to eventually no longer be needed, being superseded by built-in features.
+This is becoming a reality with Gradle 5.2 and IntelliJ IDEA 2019.1.

 It originally did a few things to make it easier/safer to use Java annotation processors in a Gradle build.
 Those things are now available natively in Gradle, so what's this plugin about?